Cash Small Bills

 Adults (printable)

-Food to last for at least three days: MRE’s (Meals ready to eat); hot and cold ready to eat food packages; freeze-dried fruits and vegetables; candy, gum, jerky, fruit snacks, raisins, fruit leather, granola bars, peanuts, crackers, etc.
+Food to last for at least three days: MREs (Meals ready to eat); hot and cold ready-to-eat food packages; freeze-dried fruits and vegetables; candy, gum, jerky, fruit snacks, raisins, fruit leather, granola bars, peanuts, crackers, etc

-Aspirin, Aleve, Ibuprofen, Vitamin C, cold remedies, essential oils, etc., antacids (for upset stomachs).
+Aspirin, Aleve, Ibuprofen, Vitamin C, cold remedies, essential oils, etc., and antacids (for upset stomachs).
 Don’t forget Tylenol PM or something similar to use as a sleeping aid.

 • Ax/shovel combo